Advertising, Analytics, and Privacy

 You can control browser cookies through your browser's settings.
 You can control Flash cookies via the Macromedia Flash application on your device, or by going to the Macromedia Flash Player website Macromedia Flash Player website, which allows you to view, modify, and delete Flash cookies.
 If you reject all browser or flash cookies, however, you will not be able to take advantage of many AOL Services’ offerings.

 You can opt-out of AOL’s interest-based advertising delivered by the AOL Advertising Network.
 You will still receive advertising that is not interest-based.

 While it is not possible to turn off all advertising, you can choose not to receive personalised advertising from AOL based on your behaviour and where you go on the AOL Advertising Network by opting out of this service.

 AOL also adheres to the Internet Advertising Bureau ("IAB") UK's Good Practise Principals for Online Behavioural Advertising.
 You can learn more and opt out of behavioural advertising from the Internet Advertising Bureau.

-Many opt outs are based on a cookie set on your hard drive that prevents the collection of data connected to a unique anonymous id.
+Many opt outs are based on a cookie set on your browser that prevents the collection of data connected to a unique anonymous ID.
 If you opt out using this method, the opt-out will generally last for 1-5 years.
 But clearing the cookies in your browser may cancel the opt-out.